DevaPrabha15/Lead_Scoring/README.md

 - **Model Used:** Logistic Regression
 - **Evaluation Metrics:**
   - Accuracy Score
-  - Precision, Recall, F1-score
+  - Precision, Recall
-  - Confusion Matrix
-  - ROC-AUC Curve
+  - ROC Curve

 ## ⚡ Key Findings & Insights

 ### Factors that increase the probability of lead conversion:
-- **Tags_Closed by Horizzon:** Leads with this tag have the highest chance of converting.
+- **Tags_Closed by Horizzon:** This tag increases the likelihood that a lead will convert.
-- **Tags_Lost to EINS:** Leads marked as lost to EINS have a very high probability of conversion.
+- **Tags_Lost to EINS:** The likelihood of conversion is relatively high for leads that are indicated as lost to EINS.
-- **Tags_Will revert after reading the email:** Leads with this status tend to have a good chance of converting.
+- **Tags_Will revert after reading the email:** This type of lead typically has a high conversion rate.
-- **Lead_Source_Welingak Website:** Leads sourced from this website show strong conversion potential.
+- **Lead_Source_Welingak Website:** This website generates leads with a high conversion rate.

 ### Factors that indicate a lead will not convert:
-- **Tags_Switched off:** Leads with this status are highly unlikely to convert.
-- **Tags_Ringing:** Leads that do not pick up calls are mostly non-convertible.
+- **Lead Quality_Worst:** Leads with quality metioned as worst
+- **Lead Quality_Not Sure:** Leads with quality mentioned as Not Sure

 ## 🛠 How to Run
 **Clone the repository:**